-Tourists can exchange money at banks, ATMs, money exchangers, hotel counter, airports, and other places.
+Tourists can exchange money at banks, ATMs, money exchangers, hotel counters, airports, and other places.
 Each has pros and cons, you can choose according to your own situation.

-Nepal has modern banking facilities.
+Nepal has modern banking facilities for Nepal currency exchange.
 The city’s well-known banks include Everest Bank, Nepal Standard Chartered Bank, Himalaya Bank, Nepal SBI Bank, etc. Some international banks also have branches in Kathmandu.
-Most banks are open from 10:00 AM to 5:00 PM from Sunday to Thursday, and from 10:00 AM to 2:00 PM on Friday, and closed on Saturday.
+Most banks are open from 10:00 AM to 3:00 PM from Sunday to Thursday, and from 10:00 AM to 1:00 PM on Friday, and closed on Saturday.
 However, bank transactions require more time because you need to fill out some forms and often queue up.

-*Be sure to keep the receipt, because it is important for you to convert rupees to hard currency when you leave.
+- Be sure to keep the receipt, because it is important for you to convert Nepalese Rupees to your currency when you leave.

 Money Exchange Point

-Compared with banks, Money Exchanger is more convenient and does not require filling out forms.
+Compared with banks, Money Exchangers are more convenient and do not require filling out forms.
 Tourists in major cities in Nepal will see many small shops that exchange foreign currency.
-They use NRP, NR, and Rs to express prices in Nepali currency and all have their own prices.
+They use NRP, NR, and Rs to express prices in Nepal currency and all have their own prices.
 If you want to get a good exchange rate, it is recommended to consult a local guide.
 Bargaining is possible.

 Tribhuvan International Airport

-The airport facilitates your exchange upon arrival in the country.
+The airport facilitates your Nepal currency exchange upon arrival.
 You will find two currency exchange centers in the arrivals hall.
 But the exchange rate is low, and there is a handling fee.
 Therefore, it is generally not recommended to exchange money at the Tribhuvan International Airport (TIA), or only exchange a small amount for emergency purposes, such as paying transportation expenses.

-*You can bargain on the exchange rate when you spend in US dollars
+- You can bargain on the exchange rate if you spend in US dollars

 We don’t recommend bringing traveler's checks because they are almost unavailable in Nepal.
 If you want to use a traveler's check, you have to first cash it to an authorized currency trader.
 Or head to one of the major banks in Kathmandu.